microshare/microshare.github.io/docs/0.1/getting-started/facts-guide.md

 ##### * Sort when multiple records returns;
-This sample shows sort by timestamp on the record, but you can sort by any data element in your data or meta-data
+This sample shows what happens when you sort by timestamp on the record, but you can sort by any data element in your data or meta-data
 {% highlight JSON %}
 [
   {